Group members

 Fadhilah received her MS degree from KAUST under Prof Peng Wang.
 Her project focused on superwettable membranes for highly efficient separation of oil in water emulsions.
 She worked on multiple environmental sustainability projects, which looks into treating industrial waste.
 During her PhD in the group, Fadhilah developed TFC membranes for separations in non-polar organic solvents in collaboration with Professor Suzana Nunes.
 Fadhilah graduated with a PhD from KAUST in 2023.

-Mohamed got his PhD degree in the synthesis and utilization of polymeric OSN membranes from The University f Melbourne in 2020.
-He worked as a research fellow at The University of Melbourne for one year before Joining KAUST as a Postdoctoral Research Fellow.
+Mohamed got his PhD degree in the synthesis and utilization of polymeric OSN membranes from The University of Melbourne in 2020.
+He worked as a research fellow at The University of Melbourne for one year before Joining KAUST as a Postdoctoral Research Fellow in our group in 2021-2022.
 Mohamed’s research interest focuses on the synthesis of bio-derived selective membranes and their applications in liquid and gas separation.
-ORCID profile.

 sushil